ast0414/dropbox-fetcher/README.md

 + [virtualenv](https://virtualenv.pypa.io/en/stable/)
 + [fabric](http://www.fabfile.org/) -- Note: fabric is a build tool.
 You can use either version py2 or py3.
 If you are using py3, please install it using command `pip3 install fabric3` instead of `pip3 install fabric`

-A example to initialize the environment in linux from zero:
+An example to initialize the environment in linux from zero:

 ```bash
 cd $HOME/src